-We plan to complete the following step-down plans (see Chapter 4).
-An updated Fire Management Plan is scheduled to be completed in 2011.
+We plan to complete the following step-down plans after completion of the CCP (see Chapter 2).
+Additional plans may be required depending on the alternative selected for the final CCP.
+An updated Fire Management Plan is scheduled to be completed in 2010.
 Please see Appendix F for general fire program direction.